ArmanyaDalmia/Fyyur/README.md

 ## Authors

-I primarily worked in the backend folder in the `__init__.py`, `test_flaskr.py`, and `models.py` files in order to create the API and the test suite.
-This README was also written by me.
+I primarily worked on the `app.py`, `config.py`, and `forms.py` files in order to build the data models and API endpoints used by the web app.
+I also worked on the files in the `forms` subdirectory in the `templates` directory and on this README based off of the provided material.
 All other project files including the frontend were provided by Udacity as a project in the Full Stack Web Developer Nanodegree course.

 ## Acknowledgements